pyRiemann/pyRiemann/README.md

 This is work in progress ... stay tuned.

-This code is licenced under the GPLv3 licence.
+This code is BSD-licenced (3 clause).

 ## Documentation